UniTime/unitime-doc/add-department.md

 * **External Funding Department**
 	* Check if this department can be used as an external funding department for classes
 		* This field is not visible by default.
-To enable this field the unitime.courses.funding_departments_enabled application property must be set to true.
+To enable this field the `unitime.courses.funding_departments_enabled` application property must be set to `true`.

 ## Operations